Investing in property in Spain? Find out what is a good rental yield in Spain, the country of hot sunny days, tapas, and much more.

 Get in touch with our team of experts today.

 Investing in property in Spain, historically speaking, is a very good investment.
 Compared to other types of investments, such as shares or cryptocurrencies, this type of asset is very safe.
-Interest rates (still at minimums), together with high demand and low supply due to little construction after the 2008 financial crisis, make housing in Spain one of the best assets to invest in.
+Interest rates (still at minimums), together with high demand and low supply due to little construction after the 2008 financial crisis, make buying property in Spain one of the best assets to invest in.

 3. What is a good rental yield in Spain?